Azazello1986/spotware/spotware_task.md

 Step 1 Scheduler constantly checks if nonWorkingDaysSchedule.updateSymbolIntervalDate == now() of records where nonWorkingDaysSchedule.status != "Done".

-Step 1.1 When equality is found, and nonWorkingDaysSchedule.status = "Created" the process from step 2 is started.
+When equality is found, and nonWorkingDaysSchedule.status = "Created" the process from step 2 is started.

-Step 1.2 When equality is found, and nonWorkingDaysSchedule.status = "Planned" the process from step 6 is started.
+When equality is found, and nonWorkingDaysSchedule.status = "Planned" the process from step 6 is started.

-Step 1.3 When equality is found, and nonWorkingDaysSchedule.status = "In progress" the process from step 9 is started.
+When equality is found, and nonWorkingDaysSchedule.status = "In progress" the process from step 9 is started.

 Step 2.
 Scheduler requests values of objectSymbolId.objectInterval.startSecond and objectSymbolId.objectInterval.endSecond and updates of the following parameters accordingly: